Commercial General Liability (CGL)

 Defamation of Character

-The spreading of untruths of a person by slander (orally) or libel (in writing)
+- The spreading of untruths about a person by slander (orally) or libel (in writing)

 Invasion of Privacy

-Everyone has a right to his privacy; invading that privacy by illegally searching one’s house without a warrant is wrong
+- Everyone has a right to privacy; invading that privacy (for example, illegally searching someone’s house without a warrant) is wrong

 Coverage C

-This section of coverage functions in a similar fashion to medical payments under an HO policy.
-However, it will pay the reasonable medical expenses incurred within one year of the date of the accident.
-This covers the insured for his/her responsibility for injury to others.
-Therefore, it does not cover injuries sustained by anyone who is a named insured under the policy.
-Like an HO policy, negligence does not have to be established in order for the policy to pay under this section of coverage.
+Coverage C functions similarly to medical payments coverage under an HO policy.
+It pays reasonable medical expenses incurred within one year of the date of the accident.
+This covers the insured for responsibility for injury to others, so it does not cover injuries sustained by anyone who is a named insured under the policy.
+As with an HO policy, negligence does not have to be established for the policy to pay under this coverage.

 To be covered, the occurrence must be during the policy period and: